attilakosztindev/lottery-simulator/README.md

    - Monitor matches, elapsed time, tickets bought, and total expenses.
 4. **Adjust Speed**:
    - Use the slider to change the draw speed dynamically.

 ---

-## 🎨 User Interface Design

-- **Responsive Design**: Works seamlessly on desktop and mobile devices.
-- **Highlighting Jackpot**: The simulation pauses and highlights when a 5-hit is achieved.
-- **Intuitive Controls**: Simple controls for number selection and speed adjustment.

----